ShridharPawar/Shridhar-Restaurant-Project/README.md

 (xi) An attachment can be attached with the email as well.

-Copyrights: The images on the home page are taken from various websites.
-The Reservation image is taken from "Eater" website.
-The google maps image is taken from "9to5" website.
-The food image is taken from "wallpaperswide" website.
-The event image is taken from "foodabletv" website.
+References: The images on the home page are taken from various websites.
+The Reservation image is taken from the "Eater" website.
+The google maps image is taken from the "9to5" website.
+The food image is taken from the "wallpaperswide" website.
+The event image is taken from the "foodabletv" website.